cfengine/documentation/reference/components/cf-execd.markdown

 ### splaytime

-**Description**: Time in minutes to splay this host based on its name hash
+**Description:** Time in minutes to splay this host based on its name hash

 Whenever any class listed in the `schedule` attribute is present,